neutron-org/neutron-query-relayer/README.md

 ## Testing with 2 neutron-chains (easier for development)

 ### terminal 1
+we expect that both this repo and neutron will be located in one dir
 1. `git clone git@github.com:neutron-org/neutron.git`
 2. `cd neutron`
 3. `make build && make init && make start-rly`